parseb/walllaw/README.md

 ### Membrane

 The membrane determines if an agent is within or outside the organisation.
-It is constitued out of a list of tokens and balances and, provided an agent satisfies them as eligibility conditions, associated with a membership token.
-The membership token gives one access to all internal functionality of that specific entity and it can be revoked though the fault of the posessor or change in elegibility conditions.
-Each sub-DAO instance is intependent in its determinations of membership.
-As such exeternal specialized work or other DAOs can be appended.
+It is constituted out of a list of tokens and balances and, provided an agent satisfies them as eligibility conditions, associated with a membership token.
+The membership token gives one access to all internal functionality of that specific entity and it can be revoked through the fault of the possessor or change in eligibility conditions.
+Each sub-DAO instance is independent in its determinations of membership.
+As such external specialised work or other DAOs can be appended.
 The membrane is expected to link to metadata such as social media communication channels or membership-gated workspaces.

 <img src="https://user-images.githubusercontent.com/5999852/216822881-9f3ca3e9-5091-46da-af81-2d42e2715d0c.png" width="100%">
 <br>